microsoft/vscode-docs/docs/copilot/getting-started-chat.md

     > [!TIP]
     > Use the thumbs up and thumbs down buttons to provide feedback to Copilot about the suggestions.

-Congratulations on using Copilot inline chat in the editor to help you with code refactoring!
+Congratulations on using Copilot Inline Chat in the editor to help you with code refactoring!

 ## Use smart actions